eclipse/imagen/docs/guide/preface/index.md

 The following style conventions are used in this document:

--   `Lucida type` is used to represent computer code and the names of files and directories.
+-   `Monspace` is used to represent computer code and the names of files and directories.

--   **Bold Lucida type** is used for Java 3D API declarations.
+-   **Bold** is used for API declarations.

 -   *Italic type* is used for emphasis and for equations.

-Throughout the book, we introduce many API calls with the following
+Throughout the book, we introduce many API calls with the following format:
-format:

 **API:** `org.eclipse.imagen.jai.TiledImage`